SOUTH DAKOTA

 How do I apply for Medicaid in SD?

-If you think you may be eligible for Medicaid, apply online at SD DSS Online System .
-If you need assistance completing an application, contact a Department of Social Services office nearest you or call (800) 305-3064.
+Applications for Medicaid are available online through SD BEES .
+If you need assistance completing an application, contact your nearest Department of Social Services office.

 It covers a full range of health care services, including doctor visits, hospital stay, dental and vision services, prescription drugs, immunizations and other medical services.